 Mungo Man and Mungo Lady, New South Wales

-In the remote desert of Western New South Wales, scientists in the late 1960s and early 1970s made some of the most important archaeological discoveries ever found in Australia: the remains of a woman and of a man.
-Known as Mungo Lady and Mungo Man, they are among the oldest remains of modern humans in the world.
+In the remote desert of Western New South Wales, scientists in the late 1960s and early 1970s made some of the most important archaeological discoveries ever found in Australia: the remains of an Aboriginal Australian, a woman was found by geologist Jim Bowler and then some year later, a man was discovered.
+Known as Mungo Lady and Mungo Man, they are among the oldest ancestral remains of modern humans, homo erectus in the world, and are possibly Australia‘s oldest human remains to date.

 Geology and history of the Willandra Lakes: